 Cuba’s Raul Castro backs asylum offers for Snowden

-HAVANA (AP) — Raul Castro stood shoulder-to-shoulder Sunday with Latin American countries that have expressed a willingness to take in NSA leaker Edward Snowden, but made no apparent reference to whether Cuba would be willing to offer him refuge or safe passage.
+Raul Castro stood shoulder-to-shoulder on Sunday with Latin American countries willing to take in NSA leaker Edward Snowden, but made no reference to whether Cuba itself would offer him refuge or safe passage.

 Venezuela and Bolivia both made asylum offers to Snowden over the weekend, and Nicaragua has said it is also considering his request.

-"We support the sovereign right of ....
-Venezuela and all states in the region to grant asylum to those persecuted for their ideals or their struggles for democratic rights," Castro said in a speech to Cuba's national assembly, according to state-run newspaper Juventud Rebelde.
+“We support the sovereign right of ....
+Venezuela and all states in the region to grant asylum to those persecuted for their ideals or their struggles for democratic rights,” Castro said in a speech to Cuba’s national assembly.

-The foreign media was not given access to the session, but the speech was expected to be broadcast in its entirety later Sunday.
+The foreign media was not given access to the session, but the speech was broadcast on state-run television several hours after it took place.

 Snowden has been out of sight in the transit area of Moscow’s main airport since he suddenly appeared there on a plane from Hong Kong two weeks ago.

 His simplest route to Latin America would be on one of five direct flights that Russian carrier Aeroflot operates to Havana each week.
-However those flights normally pass through U.S. airspace, raising the possibility it could be grounded.
+However those flights normally pass through US airspace, raising the possibility they could be intercepted.